 Aboriginal and Torres Strait Islander people and those from culturally diverse backgrounds are encouraged to apply.
-The Museum is an equal employment opportunity workplace.
+The National Museum of Australia is an equal employment opportunity workplace.

-The Museum is committed to ensuring a child-safe and child-friendly environment.
-All employees are expected to demonstrate a commitment to, and support for, these principles in theory and practice.
+The National Museum of Australia is committed to ensuring a child safe and child friendly environment.
+All employees are expected to demonstrate a commitment to, and support for these principles in theory and practice.

 To be eligible to apply for this vacancy, applicants must:

-· undergo pre-employment checks, including a police records check.
+- undergo a number of pre-employment checks, including a police records check.

 Ready to apply?